 Day 1 – Monday, 14th October

 This afternoon we will depart from Dublin to Bari.
-Upon arrival we will be met by our tour escort and transfer to the Hotel Nicotel in Corato where we will stay for one night on a half board basis.
+Upon arrival we will be met by our tour escort and transfer to the Hotel Genius in Corato where we will stay for two nights on a half board basis.

 Day 2 – Tuesday, 15th October

 This morning we will celebrate the opening Mass of our pilgrimage in the Church of Santa Maria Greca.

 Inaugurated in 1664 and dedicated to the Greek Madonna, the Church of Santa Maria Greca is home to the tomb of the ‘little Daughter of the Divine Will’, Luisa Piccarreta.
 Luisa was a mystic and victim soul confined to her bed with an illness that no doctor could identify and who lived on the Eucharist and the Divine Will for over 60 years.
 With the permission of Pope Leo XIII, Mass was celebrated in her bedroom daily.
 We will have time for prayer before the tomb of the ‘little Daughter of the Divine Will’, and afterwards visit the crypt in the church where we will venerate the miraculous icon of the Greek Madonna.

 In the afternoon we will visit the house of Luisa Piccarreta and see her bedroom with the altar used for the celebration of the Holy Mass which Luisa participated in with great devotion and spent many hours in prayer.
 We will see some of the lacework of Luisa which she carried out while sitting up in her bed during the day and will see copies of some of her writings, many of which have been published.
 Afterwards we will return to our hotel for dinner and overnight.